Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 - `MOTION_BLOCKING_NO_LEAVES`
   - Same as `MOTION_BLOCKING` but also ignores [leaves](https://minecraft.wiki/w/Leaves).

-Additionally this mod provides 2 extra heightmap types
+Additionally, this mod provides 2 extra heightmap types

 - `MOTION_BLOCKING_NO_PLANTS`
   - Same as `MOTION_BLOCKING_NO_LEAVES`, except it also excludes the following blocks